 Configuration Settings Accesses the Configuration Settings page where you can view and set various options.
-If Standalone Operation is not enabled, you can also receive configuration settings from a Nyquist server.

 Network Settings Accesses the Network Settings page where you can view and set network settings, such as the static IP address.

 Firmware Update Accesses the Firmware Update page where you can view the current Nyquist version, update firmware to a new version, restore the configuration to factory defaults, and reboot the appliance.